The Bellwether Trial: What Is It & How Does It Work in Mass Tort Litigation

 What happens after a bellwether trial?

 What happens after a bellwether trial depends on the litigation results.
 There are often several bellwether trials, so other plaintiffs and defendants may wait until all the proceedings are complete before they make any moves.
 These delays may be frustrating for those whose cases haven’t been resolved yet—but ultimately, bellwethers are a tool to make the overall process move more quickly.
-By enabling attorneys to gain further insight on the likely outcomes of large numbers of future cases, bellwethers can prevent a lengthy and time-consuming trial process for each and every case.
+By enabling attorneys to gain further insight into the likely outcomes of large numbers of future cases, bellwethers can prevent a lengthy and time-consuming trial process for each and every case.
 So, while the bellwether trials may feel like a delay, they usually help the great majority of clients to receive their settlements sooner.

 On the other hand, if most of the bellwether trials are decided in favor of the defendants, the remaining plaintiffs will need to reassess the strength and value of their claims.